algorithmiaio/shorties/README.md

 trigram_file_name   = "right-ho-trigrams.txt"
 ```

 As you can see, we've also set up a few variables at the start of our script to help keep things neat.
 Be sure to replace `YOUR_API_KEY_HERE` with the API key from your account.
-Find this key in your Algorithmia profile by clicking on your username in the top right-hand side of the Algorithmia site.
+Find this key in your Algorithmia profile by clicking on your user name in the top right-hand side of the Algorithmia site.

 To create our short story, we're going to use the algorithms [Generate Trigram Frequencies](https://algorithmia.com/algorithms/ngram/GenerateTrigramFrequencies) and [Sentence Split](https://algorithmia.com/algorithms/StanfordNLP/SentenceSplit).
 Because Generate Trigram Frequencies takes an array of strings, we'll run our entire text file through Sentence Split which conveniently take a block of text and returns the sentences as an array of strings.